sufarnfong/gitbook_boc/how-it-works/protocol-components.md

 ## Incorporated Stablecoins

-In order to avoid the psychological fear caused by the fluctuations of digital currency value and the losses of market-making funds, BOC has selected only stable currency assets([stablecoins](../more/appendix.md#stablecoin)), and is only limited to those with full [collateral](../more/appendix.md#collateral) provided by fiat currency or by stablecoins.
+To avoid psychological fear caused by the fluctuations of digital currency value and the losses of market-making funds, BOC has selected only stable currency assets([stablecoins](../more/appendix.md#stablecoin)), and is only limited to those with full [collateral](../more/appendix.md#collateral) provided by fiat currency or by stablecoins.

 Stablecoins need to meet the following conditions:

-* The corresponding issuers should pass our due diligence check.
+* The corresponding issuers should pass the due diligence check of BOC.
-* No algorithmic stablecoin allowed.
+* Algorithmic stablecoins are strictly prohibited.
-* Insurance available.
+* Insurance is available.
 * Stablecoin quotes must be based on ChainLink.
-* Market capital greater than $500 million / 200,000 ETH.
+* Market capital has to be greater than $500 million / 200,000 ETH.

-The currently selected strategic stablecoins are: DAI, USDC, USDT, BUSD, USDP, TUSD, LUSD.
+The (currently) selected strategic stablecoins are: DAI, USDC, USDT, BUSD, USDP, TUSD, LUSD.

 ### DAI